Peanut (squirrel): Death

 Longo claimed that the NYSDEC used excessive force during the raid, which, according to him, lasted five hours.
 In an interview with TMZ, Longo stated, "They treated me like I was a terrorist.
 They treated this raid as if I was a drug dealer".
+In an interview with The New York Post, Longo said that the NYSDEC ransacked his house and threatened his German immigrant wife, inquiring about her immigration status even though New York is a Sanctuary State.
 The PBANYS said in its press release that of the 12 personnel who executed the search warrant, only three were uniformed Environmental Conservation officers, who were mainly focused on securing the couple's 80 acre property and not seizing the animals.
 The other involved personnel were several plainclothes investigators who carried out the search and three NYSDEC wildlife employees.
 The union representing the NYSDEC's Environmental Conservation Officers said that it was the CCHD's decision to test Fred and Peanut, not the NYSDEC's.

 On November 12, CCHD officials announced at a news conference that Peanut and Fred had tested negative and provided their rabies report forms to the public.
 They explained that the CCHD completed the rabies report forms and forwarded them to Elmira Animal Control to authorize the euthanasia at the request of the NYSDEC.
 The CCHD and Elmira Animal Control had been in contact with the NYSDEC and New York State Department of Health Zoonosis Program to discuss the animals prior to the seizure.
 Christopher Moss also stated that the county was unaware of Peanut's internet presence, though this would not have affected the outcome of the investigation.
 Longo told USA Today that he had attempted to apply for a wildlife rehabilitation license but was unsuccessful due to "complicated regulations".
 The NYSDEC has not publicly verified Longo's claim of pursuing a wildlife rehabilitation license at the time of the seizure.

-Longo and his partner Daniela Bittner filed a lawsuit against the state Department of Environmental Conservation and Department of Health in the New York State Court of Claims on August 7 2025.
+Longo and his partner Daniela Bittner filed a lawsuit against the state Department of Environmental Conservation and Department of Health in the New York State Court of Claims on August 7, 2025.
 The lawsuit seeks $10 million in damages.